How to Exercise High: Cannabis Tips for Athletes

 Find Your Zone

 Everyone reacts differently to each type of cannabis, which means some activities and strains are going to pair better than others.
 For example, someone doing one hour of yoga will want a totally different strain, dosage, and consumption method than a backpacker.
-To learn more about how choose, check out a few of our favorite cannabis exercise ideas.
+To learn more about how choose, check out a few of my favorite cannabis exercise ideas.

 Use CBD for Recovery

 Cannabis is an extremely potent plant from a medical perspective.
 There are specific strains that are rich in a compound called CBD.
 Instead of getting you 'stoned', CBD works in myriad ways to heal your body.
-Learn more about CBD in our recovery guide.
+Learn more about CBD in my recovery guide.

 What are the Benefits?